A few cracks but no big GOP break with Trump on Biden’s win | Federal News Network

 “We need to consider the former vice president as the president-elect,” DeWine told CNN.
 “Joe Biden is the president-elect.”

 George W. Bush, the only living former Republican president, acknowledged Biden’s victory on Sunday.
-On Thursday, Bush’s former chief strategist Karl Rove penned an op-ed in The Wall Street Journal entitled, “This Election Result Won’t be Overturned.”
+And on Thursday, Bush’s former chief strategist Karl Rove penned an op-ed in The Wall Street Journal entitled, “This Election Result Won’t be Overturned.”

-“McConnell is correct that Mr. Trump is ‘100% within his rights’ to go to court over concerns about fraud and transparency.
-But the president’s efforts are unlikely to move a single state from Mr. Biden’s column, and certainly they’re not enough to change the final outcome,” Rove wrote.
+Bush’s successor in the White House, Democrat Barack Obama, said Thursday that he was less troubled by Trump’s expected behavior than “that other Republican officials who clearly know better are going along with this, are humoring him in this fashion.”

+“It is one more step in delegitimizing not just the incoming Biden administration, but democracy generally.
+And that’s a dangerous path,” Obama said in an excerpt from an interview airing Sunday on CBS’ “60 Minutes.”

 Biden, meanwhile, continues to shrug off Trump’s refusal to accept the election outcome.